-Our varied services not only accommodate individuals with disabilities, but also recognize their potential to excel in both educational and career opportunities at Syracuse.
-The University supports these services by committing to the accessibility of the campus environment, facilities, and digital presence, including its websites, online communications, and technology.
-If you have a related question or concern, please submit it using the “Report a concern” button below.
+Our varied programs, services, and resources not only accommodate individuals with disabilities, but also recognize their potential to excel in both educational and career opportunities at Syracuse.
+The University supports these endeavors by committing to the accessibility of the campus environment, facilities, and digital presence, including its websites, online communications, and technology.
+If you have a related question or concern, please submit it using the “Report a concern” button below

 This Answers page provides guidance on how and when to seek ASL Interpreting Services and/or CART.

 The Center for Disability Resources’ (CDR) mission is to engage the University Community to empower students, enhance equity and provide a platform for innovation and inclusion.
 We achieve this by mitigating competitive disadvantages and environmental barriers that impact learning; by supporting faculty in the classroom and our colleagues across the university to strive for universal design and full inclusion.
 We provide individual accommodations when environmental barriers cannot be eliminated and assistive technology that fosters independent, self-determined learners.